 Einkorn is an ancient grain that is considered the oldest grain known.
 It is the only wheat that hasn’t been hybridized by farmers over the years to create better crop yields or more glutenous flour for baking.
 It is gaining popularity in recent years, as it is easier to digest than modern wheat.

-Usually, I use sourdough to ferment the grains to make them more digestible.
-However, einkorn is already easier to digest, making it a good candidate for quick breads, muffins, pie crust, and cookies alike.
+I typically use sourdough to ferment the grains to make them more digestible.
+However, einkorn is already easier to digest, which makes it a good candidate for quick breads, muffins, pie crust, and cookies alike.

 Is einkorn flour gluten-free?